Moral Alignment for LLM Agents

-In Figure \ref{fig:generalization_actions34}, we analyze the extent to which the moral strategies learned while fine-tuning on the \textit{IPD} game generalize to other matrix games with a similar format but a different set of equilibria: the \textit{Iterated Stag Hunt}, \textit{Iterated Chicken}, \textit{Iterated Bach or Stravinsky} and an \textit{Iterated Defective Coordination} game.
+In Figure \ref{fig:generalization_actions34}, we analyze the extent to which the moral strategies learned while fine-tuning on the \textit{IPD} game generalize to other matrix games with a similar format but a different set of equilibria: the \textit{Iterated Stag Hunt}, \textit{Iterated Chicken}, \textit{Iterated Bach or Stravinsky} and an \textit{Iterated Defective Coordination} game (see Appendix \ref{appdx:fivegames} for further detail and discussion of these games).
 We are particularly interested in the extent to which actions taken according to the two core moral frameworks (i.e., \textit{Deontological} and \textit{Utilitarian} morality) can be consistently observed across the games by each agent type.
 For example, with regards to the \textit{Utilitarian} goal (i.e., maximizing collective payoff), unconditional cooperation may not be the best strategy on the \textit{Iterated Bach or Stravinsky} or the \textit{Iterated Defective Coordination} game.
-(For a further discussion of the games, please refer to the Appendix, Section \ref{appdx:fivegames}.)
 We additionally seek to cross-compare how the actions of agents trained on one type of moral value align to those based on other values.
 Therefore, we conduct evaluations in terms of \textit{moral regret}, defined as the difference between the maximum possible moral reward that could have been attained on a game and the moral reward that was actually received by the agent.
 During this test phase, we evaluate each fine-tuned model playing the matrix games against a Random opponent - this allows us to observe the agent responding to a variety of states.